jhoelzel/jhoelzel.github.io/_posts/2022-04-16-generate-kustomize-from-helm-chart.md

 tags: [helm, kustomize, kubernetes]
 ---

-Today we are convertinga helm chart to an actual kustomize deployment.
+Today we are converting a helm chart to an actual kustomize deployment.

 ## using Kustomize built-in plugin